FOLLOW US

 Medical facilities in Tbilisi are available but can be expensive.
 Outside Tbilisi, medical facilities are limited.

-FCDO has a list of English-speaking doctors in Georgia.
+FCDO has a list of medical providers in Georgia where some staff will speak English.

 There is also guidance on healthcare if you’re living in Georgia.